Tools to Accurately Assess ProliferationDownload PDF ▸

 Resazurin is used as an oxidation-reduction (REDOX) indicator that undergoes colorimetric change in response to cellular metabolic reduction.
-The reduced form resorufin is pink and highly fluorescent, and the intensity of fluorescence produced is proportional to the number of living cells respiring.
-Through detecting the level of oxidation during respiration alamarBlue® acts as a direct indicator to quantitatively measure cell viability and cytotoxicity.
+The reduced form, resorufin, is pink and highly fluorescent, and the intensity of fluorescence produced is proportional to the number of living cells respiring. alamarBlue is a direct indicator of cell health, it detects the level of oxidation during respiration, quantitatively measuring cell viability and cytotoxicity.

 The midpoint potential (Eo’) for any half reaction can be defined as the voltage at which equilibrium is obtained between the concentration of oxidized and reduced products.
 This midpoint potential gives a measure of the strength of an electron donor.
 For example, in an equation, a component with a more negative midpoint potential is a stronger electron donor, making it a weaker electron acceptor.
 Example midpoint potentials are given in Table 1.
 If any two half equations are combined, the midpoint potentials can be used to determine in which direction the electrons will flow.

-The alamarBlue® cell viability indicator is ideally set up to detect oxidation by the whole of the electron transport chain.
-As can be seen from Table 1, the midpoint potential of alamarBlue® is greater than that of any of the cytochromes, allowing it to detect oxidation by all the components of the electron transport chain. alamarBlue® can be reduced by FMNH2, FADH2, NADH, NADPH and cytochromes, since their midpoint potentials are lower than that for alamarBlue® .
-This shows that alamarBlue® is an excellent redox indicator for cell proliferation and viability studies because it does not interfere in any way with the reactions of the electron transport chain.
-With alamarBlue® the cells remain fully functional, viable and healthy, unaffected by the presence of the indicator, which is a property unique to alamarBlue®.
+alamarBlue cell viability indicator is ideally set up to detect oxidation by the whole of the electron transport chain.
+As can be seen from Table 1, the midpoint potential of alamarBlue is greater than that of any of the cytochromes, allowing it to detect oxidation by all the components of the electron transport chain. alamarBlue can be reduced by FMNH2, FADH2, NADH, NADPH, and cytochromes, since their midpoint potentials are lower than that for alamarBlue.

 The chain is broken when MTT is reduced because the electrons released by the donors will not be passed to the cytochromes as would normally happen in the electron transport chain.
 This stops the production from the electron transport chain which inhibits respiration, leading to cell death.